How Investment Banking Differs In Different US Regions: New York vs California vs Chicago & More

 And you also run into the pigeonholing problem if you start out in another region: go to Houston and you’ll more than likely recruit only for energy-focused PE firms and hedge funds.

-Just as with other financial centers like Hong Kong and London, sometimes half the people you meet in NYC will be in finance (the other half will be artists or models, which is great for you as a financier).
+Just as with other financial centers like Hong Kong and London, sometimes half the people you meet in NYC will be in finance (the other half will be “aspiring” artists or models, which is great for you as a financier).

 How much does the quality of networking really matter?

-It depends how certain you are of your “career path” – if you’re interested in doing tech banking and then doing venture capital in California, you’re better off starting in SF and networking with tech and VC groups there.
+It depends how certain you are of your “career path” – if you’re interested in doing tech banking and then doing a venture capital career in California, you’re better off starting in SF and networking with tech and VC groups there.

 How to Satisfy the Models